zaratr/zaratr.github.io/README.md

 -this chapter explains what is useful in the new version of html tha twasn't available before. it is more useful now to use these tags and can beautify markup

+-javascript portion of the reading describes the usage of object and primitive types. to declare, instanteate , and use keywords to build a stonger code. for example, arrays can be dynamically added onto unless described by coder or client to have alloted memory.

 ## ***Reading assignment***
 ## Reading assignment
 ## Reading assignment